MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/delete-command-team-foundation-version-control.md

    `<itemspec>`
    :::column-end:::
    :::column span="3":::
    Identifies the file or folder to delete from the Azure DevOps server.
-For more information about how TFVC parses an `itemspec` to determine which items are within scope, see [Use Team Foundation version control commands, Use options to modify how a command functions](use-team-foundation-version-control-commands.md#use-options).
+For more information about how TFVC parses an `itemspec` to determine which items are within scope, see [Use options to modify how a command functions](use-team-foundation-version-control-commands.md#use-options).

    > [!Note]
    > You can specify more than one `itemspec` argument.